capactio/capact/docs/tutorial/jira-installation/README.md

 	![get-action](./assets/get-action.png)

 	In the previous step, when you created the Action, you saw the `INITIAL` phase  in the response.
 Now the Action is in `READY_TO_RUN`.
 It means that the Action was processed by the Engine and the Interface was resolved to a specific Implementation.
 As a user, you can verify that the rendered Action is what you expected.
-If the rendering is taking more time, you will see the `RENDERING` phase.
+If the rendering is taking more time, you will see the `BEING_RENDERED` phase.

 1. Run the rendered Action: